4.6.9 Using a Formula to Set Cell Values

 - Edit Mode allows for display and easy editing of cell formulas.

-- When Edit Mode is toggled off, cell formulas are hidden and instead, the resulting cell value is displayed (note that in this mode, you can double-click on a cell to edit the formula).
+- When Edit Mode is toggled off, cell formulas are hidden and instead, the resulting cell value is displayed (note that in this mode, you can also double-click on a cell to edit the formula).

 You don't have to toggle Edit Mode on to see the formula behind a particular cell value.
 When the cell is selected, the formula will display in the lower-left corner of the Status Bar.